bizhan-laripour/angularProject/README.md

 # AngularProject
-This project contains login page and register page and
+This project contains login page and register page and connects with

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.2.